gristlabs/grist-help/help/limits.md

 On the Free plan, documents have a limit of 5,000 rows.

 On the Pro plan, document may have up to 100,000 rows.
 This is a rule of thumb.
 The actual limit depends also on the number of tables, columns, and the average size of data in each cell.
+One way to estimate it is to measure the size of the data when it is in CSV format: the limit is around 20MB in this format.
+For example, a document with 200,000 rows and 12 numeric columns would reach that.

 Attachments are counted separately.
 Attachments plus data in a single document are limited to 1GB on all plans.